-INDIANA UNIVERSITY BULLETIN 1981-1982

-SCHOOL OF BUSINESS UNDERGRADUATE PROGRAM

-Bloomington and Indianapolis Campuses

-Indiana University at Bloomington
+Indiana University Bloomington

-- \College of Arts and Sciences
+- College of Arts and Sciences

 - School of Journalism

-- \School of Business1
+- School of Business1

-- \School of Continuing Studies
+- School of Continuing Studies2

-- \School of Education1
+- School of Education1

-Division of General and Technical Studies

-- \School of Health, Physical Education, and Recreation
+- School of Health, Physical Education, and Recreation

-- \School of Law-Bloomington
+- School of Law-Bloomington

-- \School of Music
+- School of Music

-- \School of Optometry
+- School of Optometry

-- \School of Public and Environmental Affairs
+- School of Public and Environmental Affairs

-- \Graduate School
+- Graduate School

-- \Graduate Library School
+- School of Library and Information Science

-- \University Division
+- University Division

 Indiana University-Purdue University at Indianapolis

-- \School of Business1
+- School of Business1

-- \School of Continuing Studies
+- School of Continuing Studies2

-- \School of Dentistry
+- School of Dentistry

-- \School of Education1
+- School of Education1

 School of Engineering and Technology (Purdue University)

-- \Herron School of Art
+- Herron School of Art

+- School of Journalism

-- \School of Law-Indianapolis
+- School of Law-Indianapolis

-- \School of Liberal Arts
+- School of Liberal Arts

-- \School of Medicine
+- School of Medicine

-- \Division of Allied Health Sciences
+- Division of Allied Health Sciences

-- \Division of Continuing Medical Education
+- Division of Continuing Medical Education

-- \School of Nursing
+- School of Nursing

-- \School of Physical Education
+- School of Physical Education

-- \School of Public and Environmental Affairs
+- School of Public and Environmental Affairs

-School of Science (Purdue University)
+- School of Science (Purdue University)

-\School of Social Work
+- School of Social Work

-IUPUI University Division
+- IUPUI University Division

-Columbus (Indiana) Campus of IUPUI
+- IUPUI Columbus (Indiana)

 The Regional Campuses

 Indiana University East (Richmond)

 Indiana University at Kokomo

 Indiana University Northwest (Gary)

 Indiana University at South Bend

 Indiana University Southeast (New Albany)

 Indiana University-Purdue University at Fort Wayne (IPFW)

-Bulletins for the divisions of the University marked (\) above may be obtained from the Office of Admissions, Student Services Building, Indiana University, Bloomington, Indiana 47405.
+Bulletins for the divisions of the University marked () above may be obtained from the Office of Admissions, Student Services Building, Indiana University, Bloomington, Indiana 47405.
 (Please note that there are two Indiana University Schools of Law and be sure to specify whether you want a bulletin of the Bloomington or the Indianapolis School.)

 IUPUI bulletins for Purdue programs and for the IUPUI University Division may be obtained by writing directly to those units on the Indianapolis campus.

 Write directly to the individual regional campus for its bulletin.

-Two bulletins are issued: graduate and undergraduate.
+1 Two bulletins are issued: graduate and undergraduate.